 GOURMAND: Sweet and Warm

-The Gourmand fragrance family refers to basically anything that smells like a fresh batch of baked goods—think vanilla, chocolate, coffee, etc. It tends to be pretty seasonally specific, evoking yummy fall baked goods and winter coziness.
-These scents conjure up holiday memories and quiet nights by the crackling fire while a pie is baking in the oven.
-Of course, the good ones won't be sickly sweet or smell like a literal tray of cookies.
+The Gourmand fragrance family refers to anything that smells like a fresh batch of baked goods—think vanilla, chocolate, coffee, etc. These fragrances tend to be seasonally specific, evoking yummy fall baked goods and winter coziness, for example.
+These scents conjure up holiday memories and quiet nights by the crackling fire while a pie bakes in the oven.
+Of course, the good ones won't be sickly sweet or smell like a literal tray of cookies, unless that's what you're after.

 If you like gourmand perfumes, you'll like these home fragrances…